The Sex Industry in Thailand

 History & Cultural Attitudes

-Due to international pressure from the UN, prostitution was declared illegal in 1960, though venues (go-go bars, beer bars, massage parlours, karaoke bars and bathhouses) are governed by a separate law passed in 1966.
-These establishments are licensed and can legally provide nonsexual services (such as dancing, massage or a drinking buddy); sexual services occur through these venues but they are not technically the businesses’ primary purpose.
+Due to international pressure from the UN, commercial sex work was declared illegal in Thailand in 1960.
+However, alternative venues such as go-go bars, beer bars, massage parlours, karaoke bars and bathhouses are governed by a separate law passed in 1966.
+These establishments are licensed and can legally provide nonsexual services such as dancing, massages, dates and drinking buddies.
+Sexual services often occur through these fronts, but it's a legal grey area given that such services are not technically the businesses’ primary purpose.

-In 1998 the International Labour Organization, a UN agency, advised Southeast Asian countries, including Thailand, to recognise prostitution as an economic sector and income generator.
-It is estimated that one third of the entertainment establishments are registered with the government and the majority pay an informal tax in the form of police bribes.
+In 1998 the International Labour Organisation advised Southeast Asian countries including Thailand to recognise sex work as an economic sector and income generator.
+It is estimated that a third of all establishments engaged with some form of sex work are registered with the government, and the majority pay an informal tax in the form of bribes.

 HIV & AIDS